SM Spirituality Media

 Definition

-The teaching that there is, ultimately, only one undivided reality — and that the felt separation between self and world is an appearance, not a fact.
-The English word translates the Sanskrit advaita and the Tamil siddhar lineage usage; in modern Western teaching it covers a stream that runs from Ramana Maharshi through Nisargadatta Maharaj into living teachers like Rupert Spira, Adyashanti, Mooji and Francis Lucille.
+The teaching that there is, ultimately, only one undivided reality.
+The felt separation between self and world is an appearance, not a fact.
+The English word translates the Sanskrit advaita and the Tamil siddhar lineage usage.
+In modern Western teaching it covers a stream that runs from Ramana Maharshi through Nisargadatta Maharaj into living teachers like Rupert Spira, Adyashanti, Mooji and Francis Lucille.

 written by editorial · revised continuously

 The world appears to contain two things: a self that is aware, and a world it is aware of.
-Non-duality says: look closer.
-The self that seems to stand apart from experience is itself an experience — a thought, a feeling, a memory — appearing in the same field as everything else.
+Non-duality says look closer.
+The self that seems to stand apart from experience is itself an experience.
+It is a thought, a feeling, a memory, appearing in the same field as everything else.
 There is no observer behind the observing.
 There is just observing.
-The Sanskrit advaita names this directly: not two.

 This is not a metaphysical position to be argued.
-It's a recognition to be looked into.
-The teachings most associated with non-duality — Ramana Maharshi's self-enquiry, the dialogues collected in I Am That — work less by adding new beliefs than by dissolving the assumption of a separate observer.
-The result, when it lands, is described as a peace that doesn't depend on circumstances, because there is no separate self left to be threatened by them.
+It is a recognition to be looked into.
+The teachings most associated with non-duality work less by adding new beliefs than by dissolving the assumption of a separate observer.
+Ramana Maharshi's self-enquiry and the dialogues collected in I Am That are the canonical examples.
+The result, when it lands, is described as a peace that does not depend on circumstances, because there is no separate self left to be threatened by them.

 Where to encounter it

-Rupert Spira is the most patient living English-language teacher of the view — his answers to long-form questions are the closest thing to a manual the tradition has.
-Listen to How the Infinite Knows the Finite or How Do I Move From Intellectual Understanding to Lived Knowing for representative pieces.
+Rupert Spira is the most patient living English-language teacher of the view.
+His answers to long-form questions are the closest thing to a manual the tradition has.
+How the Infinite Knows the Finite and How Do I Move From Intellectual Understanding to Lived Knowing are representative pieces.
 Adyashanti's Do Nothing is a lighter doorway.
 Mooji and Francis Lucille come from the same lineage with different temperaments.
-For the foundational text, Spira's *Being Aware of Being Aware* is the shortest serious introduction in English.
+For a short introductory text, Spira's *Being Aware of Being Aware* is the shortest serious introduction in English.

-Non-duality is sometimes confused with the claim that nothing exists, or that distinctions don't matter.
-Neither is its claim.
+Non-duality is often confused with three other views.
+Nihilism says nothing exists, or that nothing matters.
+Non-duality says the opposite.
+Everything that appears, appears.
 The cup on the table is still a cup.
 The pain in the body is still pain.
-The teaching is about the background in which all of these appear — and the recognition that the apparent separateness of the one to whom they appear is itself one of the appearances.
+What dissolves is not the world, but the assumed separateness of the one to whom the world appears.

 — end of entry —